+The introduction of digital technology has brought a profound transformation in business processes.
+Business process management (BPM) concentrates on enhancing your company’s workflow.
+It helps to make business operations more effective and efficient.
+BPOs, which have gone through such a striking transition, took the plunge and quite honestly, frantically shifted to the work-from-home model.
+The desperate need for survival overshadowed everything else.
 Sacrifices have been made by brands on the kind of service that was provided to their end-customers, given the scarcity of manpower and remote technical infrastructure.
-But with improvements in operational strategies and remote contingencies, this stage is largely over for the bigger BPM players.
+But with improvements in operational strategies and remote contingencies, this stage is largely over for the bigger players in the BPM industry.

-As per a Statista study, 64% of Enterprises and 53% of providers say local broadband infrastructure is their biggest challenge for work from home.
+As per a Statista study, 64% of Enterprises and 53% of providers said local broadband infrastructure is their biggest challenge for work from home.

-But employee remote connectivity solutions are now being upgraded for better service.
-And the focus has shifted toward employee monitoring in order to enhance Productivity and Security, and deliver Quality of Service to avoid penalties & earn rewards.
+The focus was always to enhance Productivity and Security, and deliver Quality of Service to avoid penalties & earn rewards.
 More and more outsourcing companies and their clients are trying to find the right Work From Home platforms to solve these three challenges.
 There are only a handful of solutions on the market that meet this demand.

 For instance, here at Maxicus, we managed to move over 600 agents to work remotely for our clients with Leap.
 This WFH, Virtual Call Center tool has enabled our agents to work as seamlessly as they did at our delivery centers.
 With regular monitoring and quality checks for data security, our clients have experienced no hiccups in their outsourced business processes.